monzo/response/README.md

 ```

 ---
-# Configuring Response as a Slack App
+# Configuring your project as a Slack App

 ## 1. Create a Slack App